lolmaxz/staff-handbooks/docs/general-handbook/staff-roles/event-positions/event-roles.md

 - Train new trial members and complete their reports.
 - Host Patreon events and help plan big special events.
 - Manage event report tickets and update incident threads.
-- Enforce event punishments and vote on longer bans.
+- Enforce event punishments and vote on longer event bans.
-- More information in [Event Committee](#event-committee).
+- More information in [Senior Event Team](#senior-event-team).
 (To be replaced with new link for senior host inside event-handbook)

 :::info
 Senior Event Team members are mentors and leaders within the Event Team.